exasol/row-level-security/doc/design.md

 #### `REMOVE_USER_FROM_GROUP` Validates User Name
 `dsn~remove-user-from-group-validates-user-name~1`

-`REMOVE_USER_FROM_GROUP` validates that the user name is a valid Exasol identifier before removing the user frp, groups.
+`REMOVE_USER_FROM_GROUP` validates that the user name is a valid Exasol identifier before removing the user from groups.

 Covers: